Order-based Structure Learning without Score Equivalence: Algorithms

 \subsection{Overview of the proposed method}

-We outline the proposed method in Algorithm~\ref{alg:full}.
-As in the main text, for all displayed algorithms, we assume the data matrix $X$ and model parameters $(c_0, \gamma, \alpha, \kappa, \din)$ are given.
+We outline the proposed order MCMC algorithm in Algorithm~\ref{alg:full}.
+For all displayed algorithms, we assume the data matrix $X$ and model parameters $(c_0, \gamma, \alpha, \kappa, \din)$ are given.
 The \texttt{R} code for the proposed method and simulation studies can be found at \url{https://github.com/hwchang1201/bayes.eqvar}.